Install

 YAML Editor + Diff

 STTextView-powered editor with line numbers, find bar, and Myers diff.
-Cross-cluster compare with colored unified diff.
+Same-context resource diff is free for normal review workflows.

 Port Forwarding